-Limitation on Enrollment: Acceptance to the Associate Degree Nursing Program.
+Limitation on Enrollment: Acceptance to the Associate Degree

+Nursing Program.

-Focuses on foundational concepts necessary for safe, patient-centered nursing care to a diverse patient population while integrating professional, legal, and ethical responsibilities of the nurse.
-Course addresses health promotion across the lifespan; introduces critical thinking applied to nursing; the nursing process; communication techniques used when interacting with patients and members of the interprofessional team; evidence-based nursing practice; and nursing informatics.
-Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.
+This course focuses on foundational concepts necessary for safe, patient-centered nursing care to a diverse patient population while integrating professional, legal, and ethical responsibilities of the nurse.
+The course addresses health promotion across the lifespan; introduces critical thinking applied to nursing; the nursing process; communication techniques used when interacting with patients and members of the interprofessional team; evidence-based nursing practice; and nursing informatics.
+Application of knowledge and skills occurs in the nursing skills lab, simulator lab, and a variety of clinical settings.
 90 lecture hours and 243 laboratory hours.
 (Letter Grade only.)